Nap0814/Fantasy-Football-Analysis_Website/README.md

 - `Total_TD`: Total Touchdown summing from each category, rushing, passing etc.
 - `Touches`: Combines rushing attempts and receptions which are crucial for fantasy production.
-- `YardsPerTouch`: Measures efficiency per opportunity.
-Better efficiency leads to better players
+- `YardsPerTouch`: Measures efficiency per opportunity; better efficiency leads to better players.
 - `CatchRate`: Reflects how often a player successfully catches a target.
 - `TD_PG, RecYards_PG, RushYards_PG`: Normalizing stats per game accounts for variability in games played, which is especially important due to injuries.
 - `FantPt_PerTouch`: Measures fantasy productivity per touch.